-Our other learning sessions are also accessible for schools, educational and community groups including young people with autism.
-These sessions need to be booked and it is important that you inform us at the time of booking how many autistic people are in your group and tell us about any particular needs.
+Our education sessions are also accessible for schools, educational and community groups including young people with autism.
+These sessions need to be booked using the general booking form and it is important that you inform us at the time of booking how many autistic people are in your group and tell us about any particular needs.

 Visiting us at other times

 Visitors with autism are welcome in our museums and galleries at all times but sometimes the museums and galleries can be noisy.
 Quieter times include:

 - 2.30-5pm on weekdays during school term times.
 This is because the venues become quieter after school groups have left.